kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

     - **Batch size**: Number of experiences to sample per batch.

 - **Core Functions**
-    - `get_dis_action()`: Returns a discrete action based on the current policy.
-This will only be used in Deep Q-learning.

-    - `get_action()`: Returns a discrete action based on the current policy.
+    - `scale_action`: scale the action (if it is computed from the sigmoid or softmax function) to the proper length.

     - `decay_epsilon()`: Decreases epsilon over time and returns the updated value.